Best Things To Do in Elvas in 1 day, Alentejo, Portugal

 The fortress has a rectangular floor plan and four bastions at the vertices with sentry boxes at the projecting angles.

-Although most caught my attention were the walls, which from the sky seem to have the shape of a star.
+What most caught my attention were the walls, which from the sky seem to have the shape of a star.
 It is ideal for those who go with drones to see it in all its splendor.

 Since 2001 it has housed the Military Museum.